 Update (April 26, 2021): iOS 14.5 went live with the IDFA opt-in requirements, which is expected to push the industry quickly towards using SKAdNetwork for primary attribution.

 Update (February 26, 2021): Full SKAdNetwork Guide added to our HelpDesk that explains everything you need to set up the Everflow platform to handle the SKAdNetwork framework the right way - [Click Here]

-SKAdNetwork, and the iOS 14 release, fundamentally changes how attribution is done in the mobile performance marketing space.
+SKAdNetwork, and the IDFA changes in iOS 14.5, fundamentally changes how attribution is done in the mobile performance marketing space.
 Specifically, as it relates to the following: